the collective leading moscow's creative rebirth

 Coincidentally the cool evening is also the 25th anniversary of the failed coup attempt that heralded the demise of the Soviet Union and the starting point of contemporary Russia.
 25 years in historical terms is a blink of an eye, yet for the new generation shaping the Moscow scene right now it's more or less their whole life.
 This quarter of a century for them meant a transition from childhood to adulthood, while for the country itself it was a journey from the turbulent 90s through the era of bourgeoning capitalism, and into the complex political and economical situation of today.
 Now the new generation is curious to find out what it means to be Russian in the 21st century.
 "There is a great quote by Russian historian Alexander Ilyin," Katowskey grins. "'Russian people are happy to heavens and sad to death.'
 This is how we feel about life in Russia; it's up and down, this constantly fluctuating rhythm."

 Zubatova and Katowskey have known each other for a long time.
-Zubatova mainly worked in fashion, as a stylist, a buyer, and did creative direction for influential Moscow store Kuznetsky Most 20, and Katowskey dedicated most of his time to music, both solo projects Drug Mo, Zhenya Bazarov and his punk band Ekaterina.
-In search of new interdisciplinary kinds of narrative, they collaborated on fashion project Darkdron, which involved luring guests into an underground wartime bunker for an unsettling theatrical experience of a horror dystopia, with a disconcerting soundtrack of screams, rasping and weird distant music.
+Zubatova mainly worked in fashion, as a stylist, a buyer, and did creative direction for influential Moscow store Kuznetsky Most 20.
+Katowskey dedicated most of his time to music, both solo projects Drug Mo, Zhenya Bazarov, and his punk band Ekaterina.
+In search of new interdisciplinary kinds of narrative, they collaborated on fashion project Darkdron, which involved luring guests into an underground wartime bunker for an unsettling theatrical experience of a horror dystopia, with a disconcerting soundtrack of screams, rasping, and weird distant music.

 "After Darkdron we were talking about ideas and influences and came up with the title Russki Attrakcion which described what we believed in perfectly.
 We started with a series of parties simply because we loved music and we had nowhere to go.
-Our first party took place on the 1st of May in a ryumochnaya in Zyuzino," Katowskey recalls.
+Our first party took place on May 1 in a ryumochnaya in Zyuzino," Katowskey recalls.

 Contemporary Russian identity is shaped by the curious duality of inner and outer perspectives.
 The Western gaze, the myth of the post-Soviet youth, the rising interest in an enigmatic new east had an eye-opening effect for the new generation — but also created a desire to tell their story themselves.
 Although passionate about the new local movement, this generation is also in tune with a global cultural language.
 They've recently worked with the likes of Lil B, Flowdan, Terror Danjah, and have created a book for Nike.
 Next up is a show on New York-based online underground radio station Know Wave, showcasing Russia's new sound to the world.